 After an ex-parte PFA has been filed, the PFA Court will schedule a final PFA hearing where both sides will have an opportunity to be heard.
 A final PFA can last up to three (3) years and can have substantial consequences for the defendant.
 It is therefore highly advisable to retain on attorney for a final PFA hearing.
 After both sides have had a chance to present evidence, the Court will grant or deny a final Protection from Abuse Order.

-If you don’t make it to the Courthouse in time, in either county, you should contact your local Magisterial District Judge if its between 1:00 p.m. and 4:00 p.m. during a weekday.
+If you don’t make it to the PFA Office in the Courthouse in time, in either county, you should contact your local Magisterial District Judge if its between 1:00 p.m. and 4:00 p.m. during a weekday.
 If its after 4:00 p.m. or during the weekend, you should contact 911 and the operator will put you in contact with the on-duty MDJ.

 The consequences of having a Final PFA entered against you can be far reaching.
 It is important to understand that when a judge grants a Final PFA, after a hearing, they have made a “finding of abuse.”
 That finding of abuse can be used against a defendant in Custody Cases.
 The finding of abuse can have negative immigration consequences and can prohibit the ownership of firearms.